login

 Rico is one of those guys who may have graduated from high school but never really left it.
 He relishes his past glory days on the football field and still considers himself a buff young buck.
 As a door-to-door salesman, he has a rather adolescent enthusiasm for selling bust enhancing supplements.

-Trying to avoid his uncle, Napoleon hangs out with his friends, Pedro (Efren Ramirez) and Deb (Tina Majorino), the neighbor girl who’s earning money for college by selling beaded key chains and shooting ?glamour? portraits in her homemade studio.
+Trying to avoid his uncle, Napoleon hangs out with his friends, Pedro (Efren Ramirez) and Deb (Tina Majorino), the neighbor girl who’s earning money for college by selling beaded key chains and shooting “glamour” portraits in her homemade studio.
+Deb’s unflappable personality and no-nonsense initiative provide a calm center in the circle of eccentric personalities buzzing around this movie.

 Deciding they have nothing to lose, Napoleon and Deb agree to help Pedro when he decides to run for student body president against the popular Summer Wheatley (Haylie Duff).
 Surprisingly, it’s Napoleon’s unabashed eccentricity that proves to be a pivotal turning point in the campaign.

-The biggest challenge with this film is knowing whether to laugh with Napoleon, or at him.
-Often bullied at school and teased at home, he has experiences most of us can relate to.
-However, his behaviors are just odd enough to make one nervous about siding with him.
+The biggest challenge with this film is trying to figure out if you’re laughing with Napoleon or laughing at him, which can be a bit unsettling.
+Often bullied at school and teased at home, he has experiences most of us can relate to - sometimes so intensely that it can have adult viewers cringing rather than laughing as they remember the social horrors of their own high school days.
+However parents might react to this unusual adolescent, we can hope that this movie gives young viewers a greater sense of empathy for their fellow classmates who might not fit in with the crowd.
 Whether it helps young viewers be more sympathetic to others or not remains to be seen.
 For family viewing, some mild innuendo and an emphatic substitute for swearing are likely the biggest beefs parents will have.

 Meanwhile, for those of us who grew up in small towns where blue FFA jackets and long, bumpy bus rides were more common than bikinis and surfboards, it’s refreshing to see a familiar high school atmosphere portrayed.